 16 Steps to Set Up an Effective Youth Mentoring Program

-16 Steps to ensure Optimum Success in a Site-Based Mentor Program
+16 Steps To Ensure Optimum Success In a Site-Based Mentor Program

 Dr. Susan Weinberger, President of the Mentor Consulting Group, an acknowledged expert in the mentoring field, suggests 16 steps to ensure optimum success establishing, maintaining and evaluating a site-based mentor program.
 Although these steps apply directly to the setting up of a mentoring program in the USA, they can easily be adapted for any program being set up anywhere in the world.
 Grateful thanks are extended to her for allowing these steps to be placed on this website.
-The suggested steps are:

 1) When establishing a mentoring program, make sure that everyone in the community involved with youth is part of the planning.
 The “table” should include members of the school board, superintendent, all school staff, parents, top officials in business and civic groups, union officials, parent-teacher organizations, advisory councils, churches and synagogues, and all programs in the community that are involved with youth.